 As morning stiffness leaves me aching, I struggle to search for joy.
 Will the pain worsen?
 Will new health issues arise?
-Will medications stop providing any help?
+What if the medications stop providing any help?

-There are so many reasons to be anxious.
-Then we begin to beat ourselves up because we know we shouldn’t worry.
-C. S. Lewis said:
+There are so many reasons to be anxious — then we begin to beat ourselves up because we know we shouldn’t worry.

 Paulo Coelho in his Manuscrito encontrado em Accra wrote:

 “Anxiety was born in the very same moment as mankind.
 And since we will never be able to master it, we will have to learn to live with it—just as we have learned to live with storms.”

 I found a little snippet that I love, written by an unknown author (often incorrectly attributed to Elizabeth Barrett Browning):

 Among the fields above the sea,

 Among the winds at play.”

 SOME IDEAS TO SPARK A POEM OR WORDS OF YOUR OWN

 - What do you do with your anxious thoughts?